 The Endangered Species Act works, but how?
 The procedures behind listing and protecting species can be complicated, but it’s helpful for anyone interested in conservation to understand the law’s ins and outs.
 Listing is essential, because only after species are listed do they receive the critical benefit of the Act’s substantial protections.

-To date, 1,331 species are listed as threatened or endangered under the Endangered Species Act.
-Of those, 745 are plants; 213 are invertebrates, including insects, mollusks, and others; 140 are fishes; 88 are birds; 83 are mammals; 36 are reptiles; 24 are amphibians; and two are fungi — lichens, actually.
+To date, 1,959 species are listed as threatened or endangered under the Endangered Species Act, with 1,371 of those in the United States.
+Of those in the United States, 791 are plants; 203 are invertebrates, incluing insects, mollusks, and others; 139 are fishes; 92 are birds; 83 are mammals; 37 are reptiles; 24 are amphibians; and two are fungi — lichens, actually.
 For both plants and animals, many more species are listed as endangered than as threatened.

-Petitions and lawsuits by the Center have so far resulted in the listing of 363 species: 20 mammals, nine birds, seven amphibians, three reptiles, 11 fishes, 56 invertebrates, and 257 plants.
-We aim to help protect many more.
+Petitions and lawsuits by the Center have so far resulted in the listing of more than 430 plants and animals — and we've helped save hundreds more in ways other than listing.
+We aim to help protect and list many others.